Our Team of Researchers

 It’s been nearly 40 years since NLS-72 students were surveyed, and participants are now in their 60s and 70s.
 The sixth follow-up round will collect information from NLS-72 participants to learn about how their life experiences have shaped their health and well-being later in life.

-Now, the NLS-72 is funded by the National Institute on Aging, a part of the National Institutes of Health.
+Now, the NLS-72 is funded by the United States National Institute on Aging, a part of the National Institutes of Health.
 The information that NLS-72 collects is used to provide important statistics about education, work status, and community involvement.
 Researchers, legislators, and community members use the information collected in the NLS-72 to inform policy decisions, develop programs, and increase knowledge about educational reform.

 Research related to the NLS-72